 I usually need a few days until I feel comfortable with the amounts I tip.
 Every country is different and speaking of Myanmar the people do not earn a lot of money.
-The ones working in tourism are happy to get tip.
+The ones working in tourism are happy to get a tip.
 But how much do you give?
-1000 Kyat are 0,65 Euro.
+1000 Kyat is 0,65 Euro.
 A guide who picked me up at the airport, brought me to the hotel and explained some sights, some must sees and dos and don’ts usually gets between 5000 and 10000 Kyat - depending on how much time you spend with him.
 I gave my driver who was with me for the whole day 10000 Kyat.
 The bellhop gets 1000 Kyat.
 These are only some indications I can give you according to my experience and chats with the locals.

 Some behavior rules: